kyrylo0605/wordpress/wp-content/plugins/backup/README.txt

 6. Site backup customization

 == Changelog ==
+= 1.3.1 =
+* Showing a confirmation alert When deleting multiple backups

 = 1.3.0 =
 * Fixed the closing issue with the "Execution timeout" banner
 * Bug fixed related to Windows server